 Naija SUD Guidelines

-This page outlines various features specific to Naija.
+This page outlines various features and annotation conventions useful for the annotation of Naija.

 The term dey in Naija performs two primary roles.
 The first is that of a copula.
 In these instances, dey is annotated as a verb and is connected to its complement with a comp:pred